-Sister Rita entered Maryknoll at its motherhouse in Ossining, NY, in 1944 from St. Mary’s Parish, Sterling, and made her final vows on March 7, 1950, at the motherhouse.
-A 1950 graduate of Maryknoll Teachers College, Maryknoll, NY with a bachelor’s degree in education, Sister Rita later studied pastoral ministry at Trinity College, Washington, DC, and spiritual direction and retreat work at the Spiritual Life Center, Honolulu, HI.
+Sister Rita entered the Congregation on September 6th, 1944 from St. Mary’s Parish, Sterling, IL.
+She pronounced First Vows March 7th, 1947 and Final Vows March 7th, 1950, both at the Maryknoll Sisters Center, Maryknoll, NY.
+Sister Rita graduated from Rogers Teachers College at Maryknoll in 1950 with a Bachelor’s degree in Education; Sister Rita later studied pastoral ministry at Trinity College, Washington, DC, and spiritual direction and retreat work at the Spiritual Life Center, Honolulu, HI.

-Given the religious name Sister Maura Charles, Sister Rita’s first assignment was teaching second grade at Transfiguration School in New York City’s Chinatown from 1949-1950.
-She was then sent to Hawaii, where she taught fourth grade in Kahili from 1950-1952 and in Wailuku from 1952-1953.
-The need of neglected children in Paia called to her later in 1953, and she spent the next 12 years caring for them, learning social work simply by becoming immersed in it.
+Sister Rita’s first assignment was teaching second grade at Transfiguration School in New York City’s Chinatown from 1949-1950.
+She was then assigned to Hawaii, where she taught fourth grade in Kahili from 1950-1952 and in Wailuku from 1952-1953.
+She became aware of the need of neglected children in Paia and felt called later in 1953 to minister to them.
+She spent the next 12 years caring for them and learning social work simply by becoming immersed in it.

-Next, she served as the congregation’s Hawaii Regional Mission Planning and Program in Punahou from 1965-1970, taking courses in sociology and counseling at the University of Hawaii, at the same time.
+From 1965 – 1970, she served as the congregation’s Hawaii Regional Mission Planning and Program Director in Punahou and took courses in sociology and counseling at the University of Hawaii, at the same time.
 These courses served her well in her next ministry as a probation officer with Family Court for the State of Hawaii, working with juvenile offenders from 1970-1979.
 She also served on the Hawaii Regional Governing Board for the congregation from 1979-1982.